 - Have a say in whether the child is adopted

 This article is an overview of the legal grounds and process for terminating parental rights.
-As New Jersey family law attorney Joseph P. Cadicina says, “it’s a very involved process.”
+As Joseph P. Cadicina, a family law attorney at Cadacina Law in Morristown, New Jersey, says, “it’s a very involved process.”

 If you are facing termination of your rights as a parent, it’s essential to seek legal help from a family law attorney as soon as possible.